Consultant Support

 - A PE portfolio company needs temporary regulatory legal support during a transition period following an acquisition

-- Regulatory analysis for client deliverables: providing the legal analysis that sits within your advisory report, strategy document or expert submission
+- Regulatory analysis for client deliverables: the legal analysis that sits within your advisory report, strategy document or expert submission, drafted to integrate with your team’s output format and styled to your client’s requirements

-- Legal review of advisory outputs: reviewing your team’s work product for legal accuracy on regulatory matters, including compliance assessments, market entry plans and policy papers
+- Legal review of advisory outputs: reviewing your team’s work product for legal accuracy on regulatory matters, including compliance assessments, market entry plans, policy papers and investor presentations

-- Consultation responses and regulatory submissions: drafting or reviewing responses to Ofcom, FCA, PSR or ICO consultations on behalf of your client or alongside your team
+- Consultation responses and regulatory submissions: drafting or reviewing responses to Ofcom, FCA, PSR or ICO consultations, grounded in the relevant statutory provisions and regulatory precedent

-- Regulatory due diligence input: providing the regulatory layer of a commercial due diligence exercise, covering licensing, compliance status, enforcement history and pending regulatory change
+- Regulatory due diligence input: the regulatory layer of a commercial due diligence exercise, covering licensing status, compliance history, enforcement record and pending regulatory change under the Communications Act 2003, PSRs 2017 or UK GDPR

-- Flexible engagement: daily rate, fixed fee or retained basis, scaled to match the project scope
+- Flexible engagement model: daily rate, fixed fee or retained basis, scaled to the project scope and adjusted as the workstream develops

-Rob Bratby works alongside management consultants and regulatory advisors, contributing specialist legal expertise developed at Oftel, Ofcom and as General Counsel to regulated businesses.
+Rob Bratby works alongside management consultants and regulatory advisors, contributing specialist legal expertise developed at Oftel, Ofcom, as General Counsel to regulated businesses and through international telecoms and payments advisory work across Africa, the Middle East and Asia.
 Bratby Law holds Chambers UK (Band 2) and Legal 500 Leading Partner rankings.

 Related specialist co-counsel pages